School Games

 Outcomes

-4. Supporting the personal development of targeted young people through youth engagement and leadership.
+4. Support the personal development of targeted young people through youth engagement and leadership.
+This includes opportunities across the full breadth of the School Games which incorporates physical activity, competition, high quality leadership and youth engagement.

-5. Advocating and engaging key stakeholders on the value of the School Games to support local provision and improve the experiences for your young people and their families.
+5. Advocate and engage key stakeholders on the value of School Games to support local provision and improve the experience for young people and their families.
+Showing the role the School Games can play in making a meaningful difference to the lives of young people.
+Encouraging engagement from local stakeholders including senior leadership teams, Public Health and parents.

 School Games Mark 2022/23